 What to Do When Your Toilet is Blocked: A Step-by-Step Guide

-Toilet blockages can occur at any moment and are a common household issue.
-It can be unpleasant messy and uninspiring and require immediate attention.
-However, you don’t always have to contact an emergency plumber immediately.
-In this blog post we’ll guide you through a few easy steps to unclog your toilet in no time.
+Toilet blockages can happen at any time, and are a common issue for homeowners.
+They can be uncomfortable and messy and require immediate attention.
+However, you do not always have to call a plumber immediately.
+In this blog post we’ll walk you through simple steps to get your toilet unclogged within a matter of minutes.

 Key Takeaways

-- Toilet blockages can be resolved with the use of simple tools like a plunger baking soda
+- Toilet blockages are easily remediated with the use of simple tools like a plunger baking soda

-Before we get started, it’s essential to be prepared with these tools:
+Before we get started it is essential to be prepared with these tools at hand:

 - Rubber Gloves